susinmotion/barcode_tries/README.md

 Below is an explanation of each of the variables in config.cfg.
 Multiple parameters are comma delimited (first_parameter,second_parameter)--no white space--and should be listed in a consistent order across parameters.

 `ZIPPED=yes`<br>
-Type yes (all lower case) if input files are zipped, no if they are not zipped.
+Type True (capital T) if input files are zipped, False if they are not zipped.

 `FILENAMES=example.tar.gz,example2.txt.gz`<br>
 List of input files.
 All files for a given run must either be zipped or unzipped.
 Each file must be zipped separately, but the program can tolerate a number of zipped formats.
 Note the equals sign following FILENAMES.
 Do not delete it!
 No white space.